 Fuel and lottery generate in-store traffic.

 When fuel sales increased by 68% in 2016, foodservice sales saw nearly the same increase (63%) (“Convenience Store Sales,” 2017).
 However, cleanliness is the key for converting fuel customers to in-store customers.
-84% of customers who stop for a fill-up say store cleanliness is a factor for considering going inside for an additional purchase (“Refresh, Refuel,” 2017).
-45% of fuel customers go in-store to purchase a beverage; 36% to buy a snack.
+Moreover, 84% of customers who stop for a fill-up say store cleanliness is a factor for considering going inside for an additional purchase (“Refresh, Refuel,” 2017).
+Forty-five percent of fuel customers go in-store to purchase a beverage; 36% to buy a snack.
 13% of consumers age 18 to 34 purchase ready-made food once in-store (“Food Quality,” 2017).

 Convenience stores sell almost 50% of all lottery tickets sold in the U.S. Lottery also drives traffic, and 95% of lottery customers buy at least one other item while in-store (“Lottery Sales,” 2017).